-Now available online with all the details on the latest and greatest competitions, the 2016 Creative Arts Handbook is your guide to all things crafty.
+DALLAS, TEXAS – May 22, 2017 – Now available online with all the details on the latest and greatest competitions, the 2017 Creative Arts Handbook is your guide to all things crafty.
 Whether you’re new to the crafting world or you consider yourself a Creative Arts veteran, the State Fair offers a wide variety of contests for participants on both ends of the spectrum.
-From jewelry making to pickle canning, pie baking to holiday decorating, and leather crafting to printmaking, the Creative Arts Department has something for the inner artist in you.
+From jewelry making to jelly canning, pie baking to holiday decorating, and glass blowing to metal sculpting, the Creative Arts Department has something to excite the inner artist in you.

-With more than 1,100 categories in 12 different departments of pre-Fair contests, as well as daily competitions taking place during the Fair, amateurs and professionals of all ages have endless opportunities to demonstrate their creative skills.
-Contest departments include: art, ceramics, designer-craftsman, dolls, foods (canning), hobby collections, holiday corner, needlepoint and cross stitch, needlework and sewing, afghans, quilts, rugs and bedspreads, photography and scale modeling.
-Registration for the 2016 pre-Fair contests is under way, with a deadline of Friday, July 22 to submit entry forms and fees.
-Contestants have the option to submit their items via mail by July 22, or hand deliver items to the Creative Arts Building on August 12, 13 or 14 from 9 am to 5 pm.
+With more than 1,100 categories in 12 different departments of pre-Fair contests, as well as daily competitions taking place during the Fair, amateurs and professionals of all ages have endless opportunities to showcase their creative talents.
+Contest departments include: Art; Ceramics; Designer-Craftsman; Dolls; Foods (Canning); Hobby Collections; Holiday Corner; Needlepoint and Cross Stitch; Needlework and Sewing; Afghans, Rugs, Quilts and Bedspreads; Photography; and Scale Models.
+Registration for the 2017 pre-Fair contests has officially begun, with a deadline of Friday, July 21 to submit entry forms and fees.
+Contestants can submit their entries via mail by July 21, or hand deliver items to the Creative Arts Building on August 11, 12, or 13 from 9 am to 5 pm.
 Only one entry per person may be submitted within each category.
 In the following weeks, entries will be judged and contestants will receive notification once the results are finalized.
-Entries that are awarded a ribbon will be on display during the 2016 State Fair of Texas, themed “Celebrating Texas Agriculture.”
+Entries that are awarded a ribbon will be on display during the 2017 State Fair of Texas, themed “Celebrating Texans.”

-On Sunday, September 25 the State Fair will hold its annual Chili Cook-Off, BBQ Cook-Off and Three-Pot Dutch Oven Cook-Off.
+On Sunday, September 24, the State Fair will hold its annual Chili Cook-Off, BBQ Cook-Off, and Three-Pot Dutch Oven Cook-off.
+With a new Ribeye Steak category added to the BBQ Cook-off ranks, cooks have another opportunity to showcase their skills on the grill.
 The Grand Champion winners of each contest will receive a special Big Tex® trophy.
-In addition, the Three-Pot Dutch Oven Cook-Off winner will be eligible to compete in the 2017 International Dutch Oven Society’s World Championship Cook-Off in Sandy, Utah.
-Pre-registration for these events is requested, however entries will be accepted the day of the contests.
+Pre-registration for these events is requested, however, entries will be accepted the day of the contests.

-Due to popularity and limited space, the State Fair will hold a drawing on Friday, June 24 to choose the contestants for six additional on-site cooking contests during the Fair – the Ice Cream Freeze-Off, the Red River Showdown Biscuit Cook-Off, the Pizza Cook-Off, the “Guess What’s Cooking” Contest sponsored by Central Market, the “Dinner’s on Me” Kids Contest and the Cobbler Cook-Off.
-For a chance to be a contestant, the final date to submit a contest entry form is Monday, June 13.
+Due to popularity and limited space, the Fair will hold a drawing on Friday, June 23 to choose the contestants for six additional on-site cooking contests during the Fair – the Ice Cream Freeze-Off, the Red River Showdown Biscuit Cook-Off, the Pizza Cook-Off, the “Guess What’s Cooking” Contest sponsored by Central Market, Cobbler Cook-Off, and the “Dinner’s on Me” Contest.
+For a chance to be a contestant, the final date to submit a contest entry form is Monday, June 12.

 # # #